Research & Scholarship

 Conference Funding Application no later than 4 weeks before the

 Anne E. Borghesani Memorial Prize

-enables the recipients to undertake a volunteer activity,
+the recipients to undertake a volunteer activity, internship, research project,

-award seeks to foster personal growth, independence, a heightened understanding
+the award seeks to foster personal growth, independence, a heightened understanding

-of all peoples and encourage a commitment to the world
+of all peoples and encourage a commitment to the world community.

 IR Research Scholars Program